 You can complete the entire program asynchronously: you'll view lectures when your schedule permits during each week of classes.
 Importantly, the program is not self-paced, so you'll need to stay on schedule with the same assignment deadlines and readings as your in-person classmates.

 Brown CS has a unique and well established teaching assistant program that faculty members utilize to assist in administering courses.
 TAs often lead course elements that are separate from lectures, such as office hours.
 This provides students with an opportunity for one-on-one help understanding course concepts.
 Faculty also regularly hold office hours and will be available to meet with you during during office hours and by appointment.

 Each course in the program entails approximately thirteen hours per week of effort: roughly three for class time, and ten for work outside of class in the form of reading and assignments.
-We expect you to finish the program within two years.
+We expect you to finish the program within two years if you pursue the full-time option.
 We recommend that you take two courses per semester, but you can take as many as three.
 Taking the maximum amount of courses allows you to graduate in three semesters.
+Please note that, given the variety of factors involved, a student might not be able to find the right combination of courses needed to graduate in three semesters.

 Through your coursework, you'll:

 - Comprehensively explore cybersecurity technology and policy at the local, national, and global levels